Q: What is Flavay®?

 of products to fame.
 However, independent testing found no

-active OPCs in a leading American brand of grape seed extract,
+active OPCsin a leading American brand of grape seed extract,

 even though it's labeled and aggressively marketed as a branded OPC product.